Dr. John: Later work

 On November 1, 2017, Dr. John celebrated Mac Month as proclaimed by the New Orleans City Council in a reception at Napoleon House, and his birthday was proclaimed Dr. John Day in the City of New Orleans for the fact that he "rose to international recognition for his musical funkitude in performing, writing and producing."
 Louisiana Governor John Bel Edwards also issued a Statement of Recognition to Dr. John for "embodying the culture of the state from New Orleans to the Bayou."

 Dr. John's birth date was corrected in 2018 when his hometown newspaper, The Times-Picayune, discovered in their records that he was actually born on November 20, 1941, as opposed to the commonly listed November 21, 1940.
 He added a year to his age as an underage prodigy with a local hit, so he could get into gigs.

 On September 23, 2022, Rounder Records and the Dr. John estate released Dr. John's posthumous country & western album Things Happen That Way with guests Aaron Neville, Willie Nelson, and Lukas Nelson & Promise of the Real.
 "The New Orleans piano man who embodied the musical mélange of his hometown had the kind of drawly, lived-in voice that only improved with age," The New York Times wrote.
 "So Things Happen That Way, Dr. John's final album, recorded the year he died, 2019 - captures him in peak form."
 The album was nominated for a Grammy for Best Americana Album in November 2022.

 On June 2, 2023, Montreux Jazz Fest and the Dr. John estate released Dr. John: The Montreux Years, with live performances from 1986 to 2012.
 "It's a great way to say adieu", stated Offbeat Magazine.

 In November 2023, Dr. John: Solo Piano Live in New Orleans 1984 was released by the Dr. John estate and 501 Record Club.

 On April 20, 2024, Dr. John: Gris-Gris Gumbo Ya Ya: Singles 1968-1974 was released by Omnivore and the Dr. John estate, on double purple vinyl as a special Record Store Day release, and as a CD on April 26, 2024.

-In November, 2024, When The Saints Go Marching In Medley was released by Montreux Jazz Festival and the Dr. John estate, as a preview to the digital album Dr. John: Live in Montreux 1986 released to commemorate Dr. John's birthday, Nov.
-20.
+In November, 2024, "When The Saints Go Marching In Medley" was released by Montreux Jazz Festival and the Dr. John estate, as a preview to the digital album Dr. John: Live in Montreux 1986, released to commemorate Dr. John's birthday on November 20.

-In October, 2025, the single Mama Roux (Live at Village Gate) was released by Omnivore and the Dr. John Estate.
+In October, 2025, the single "Mama Roux (Live at The Village Gate)" was released by Omnivore and the Dr. John Estate.
+In November, 2025, The Estate and Omnivore released the full live album from a 1988 show both on a double CD set and digitally.

+On March 27, 2026, The Dr. John Estate and MIG Music (Made in Germany) released Dr. John - Live at Rockpalast 1999 on DVD, a CD box set and on streaming platforms.

+On September 25, 2026, the single "One Room Country Shack" (Live at The Turning Point, May 7, 1987)" was released by Omnivore and the Dr. John Estate.